-CLASSIFICATION AND DESCRIPTION OF THE AREA

-As at 1st October, 19......

-(a) Summary Area Statement: Effectively Managed Woodlands Areas Total Area: (to nearest acre) (i) High Forest (ii) Coppice (including Coppic tinued working as copp (iii) Land other than areas class to be planted within the sed under (i) and (ii) above, e ten-year Period of Plan .
-Total area of Effectively M fying for Management (Estates) anaged Woodlands (Quali- Grant in Basis II Dedicated Other Land: (iv) Land to be planted after te n-year Period of Plan (v) Unplantable Areas Total Area (b) Maps of the Area: The release on Ordnance Survey six-inc ch to one mile sheets number and form an Appendix to this Plan of Operations. (c) Particulars of other Dedica ted Estates in the Same Own ership Name of Estate Area Dedicated (acres) Conservancy
+CLASSIFICATION A ND DESCRIPTION OF THE AREA As at 1st October, 19 (a) Summary Area Statement: Areas Total Area: (to nearest tenth of Effectively Managed Woodlands: a hectare) (i) High Forest (ii) Coppice (including Coppice w tinued working as coppice. (iii) Land other than areas classed to be planted within the ter Total area of Effectively Mana fying for Management Graestates). nt in Basis II Dedicated Other Land: (iv) Land to be planted after ten-y ear Period of Plan (v) Unplantable Areas .
+Total Area . (b) Maps of the Area: The relevant are on Ordnance Survey six-inch to maps of the area, or pho one mile or equivalent 1 otoprinted copies thereof, 10 000 sheets numbered: and form an Appendix to this Plan (c) Particulars of other Dedicated - prehin • • Name of Estate Area Dedicated (hectares) Conservancy